mazwat/mazwat.github.io/design-patterns-lm.md

 		}
 	}

 	public void Notify()
 	{
 		observers.ForEach(x => x.Update());
 	}
 	public void Subscribe(IObserver  observer)
 	{
 		observers.Add(observer);
 	}
 	public void Unsubscribe(IObserver  observer)
 	{
 		observers.Remove(observer);
 	}
 }
 ```

 Enemy class inherits from IEnemy interface.
-CLICK It contains generic list of Observers, CLICK using interface as an object CLICK allows you to store objects of any class that inherits from IObserver interface.
+It contains generic list of Observers - `List<IObserver>`,  using interface as an object CLICK allows you to store objects of any class that inherits from IObserver interface.
 Notify() is called whenever health value is changing.
 A Lambda expression is used to determine the change at each position in the list with the Update.
 CLICK
 Subscribe and Unsubscribe methods are using methods from List library CLICK